zlac261/windows-temp-cleaner/README.md

 # Windows Temp Cleaner

-A simple application to clean temporary files on Windows.
+A simple application to clean temporary files on Windows, built with RUST.

 ## Features
 - Cleans user and system temp directories